 Engineering is just one of many professions that requires participation in continuing education programs in order to maintain a license.
-But even if your line of work doesn’t require a professional certificate or license, completing a continuing education program voluntarily goes a long way toward demonstrating your commitment and improving your knowledge of your field.
+However, even if your particular line of work doesn’t require a professional certificate or license, voluntarily completing a continuing education program goes a long way toward demonstrating your commitment to improving your expertise in your field.

 - Continue your professional development.

 - Prove professional competency.

 - Build a little leverage during salary discussions with your employer.

 Earn Your Certificate from IEEE

 IEEE brings together some of the best and brightest minds in engineering to offer education programs based on the most relevant content to help you stay ahead in your field.
 Courses are mobile accessible, available 24/7, and provide CEUs/PDHs upon successful completion.
 Programs include:

 - English for Engineering

 - Introduction to Edge Computing

 - The National Electrical Safety Code® (NESC®) Course Program